watir/watir/README.md

 ## Specs

-#### Travis CI
+#### Github Actions

-Watir specs are run on [Travis CI](https://travis-ci.org/watir/watir).
+Watir specs are run with [Github Actions](https://github.com/watir/watir/workflows).

-Watir code is tested with 2.3, 2.4 and 2.5 versions in multiple browsers and with multiple configurations.
+Watir code is tested on Linux with latest versions of supported browsers and all active Ruby versions.

 #### Doctests